RiseVision/risevision.github.io/src/pages/protocol/PeerToPeer.md

 peer list and broadcasts the new block to them.
 After the peer receives the block, once it has checked that the block is new and verified the information in the block, the peer than relays the block to its peers.
-To prevent flooding the network with unnecessary information, blocks are only allowed to be relayed up to two times.
+To prevent flooding the network with unnecessary information, blocks are only allowed to relayed up to two times (e.g. hop between three nodes in total).

 ## Transaction Propagation

-When unconfirmed transactions are sent to a node, they also must be propagated across the network so that forging delegates may include them in newly generated blocks.
+When unconfirmed transactions are sent to a node, they must also be propagated across the network so that forging delegates may include them in newly generated blocks.
 To do this every node holds a queue of up to 25 unconfirmed transactions.
 At a regular interval (currently every 5 seconds), nodes bundle